dspoel/MDBenchmark/README.md

 # MDBenchmark
-Input files to evaluate solid properties using simulation.
+Input files to evaluate properties of solids using molecular simulation.